samsmithnz/DotNetCensus/README.md

 [![Latest NuGet package](https://img.shields.io/nuget/v/dotnet-census)](https://www.nuget.org/packages/dotnet-census/)
 ![Current Release](https://img.shields.io/github/release/samsmithnz/DotNetCensus/all.svg)

-**A tool to conduct a census, to count different .NET versions, on a folder and/or repo.**
+**A tool to conduct a census - count different .NET versions, on a target directory.**

 Ever wanted to understand what your .NET portfolio looks like?
-Perhaps to understand what frameworks are expired, the amount of technical debt, or just to have more visibility into your portfolio.
+Perhaps to understand what frameworks are expired, the amount of technical debt, or just to have more visibility into your portfolio?
 DotNet Census is here to help.

 Currently supports:
 - .NET Framework